12. Chasing a Ghost

 Doesn’t fit the crime scene.

-Finally, concluding that Leslie Marionette told someone that she had bought a winning ticket and in some convoluted word of mouth kind of thing she was killed for it?
+Finally, concluding that Leslie Marionette told someone that she bought a winning ticket and in some convoluted word of mouth kind of thing she was killed for it?

 Negative.